dentarg/auth0-blog/_posts/2018-03-21-troubleshooting-webtasks-using-the-cli.markdown

 ### <span id="connecting-to-the-log-stream"></span>Connecting to the log stream

 Using the Logs panel in the editor, we were able to watch live executions of our webtask in real time.
-With the CLI we can also connect to the log stream, with the added benefit of seeing the logs for all of our webtasks.
+With the CLI we can also connect to the log stream.
 This is particularly useful when you have scoped your webtasks functions to do a single thing and build functionality up through collaborative tasks.

 Connecting to the log stream is a snap with the CLI.